Fully Automatic In-Situ Reconfiguration of RF Photonic Filters in a CMOS-Compatible Silicon Photonic Process: Experimental Results

 As mentioned earlier, for software defined radios (SDR) and flexible RF photonic receivers, it is vital to have filters with agile center-frequency and bandwidth tunability.
 To demonstrate such capability, we reconfigured the filter at 5 different center frequencies ($\lambda_c$) with 0.05nm ($\sim$6.25 GHz) spacing as shown in \textbf{Fig. \ref{fig:fc_bw_tuning}} (top).
 It's important to note that the center frequency tuning is continuous and any center wavelength ($\lambda_c$) can be configured as long as it is within the FSR of the rings.
 This means that the fabricated filter can be reconfigured at any frequency between DC and 31 GHz.
 To cover higher frequency bands, the filter can be redesigned with smaller rings (i.e. larger FSR).
 On the other hand, the bandwidth (BW) tunability of our proposed filter is shown in \textbf{Fig. \ref{fig:fc_bw_tuning}} (bottom) for BW = 2.68, 3 and 3.69 GHz.
 A trade-off can be observed in \textbf{Fig. \ref{fig:fc_bw_tuning}} (bottom), whereby as the BW is reduced, the passband insertion loss increases \cite{rasras2007demonstration}.
 This becomes even more prominent when sub-GHz 3dB bandwidth settings are attempted.
 This is due to the losses in the rings, and can be mitigated by adopting low-loss multimode waveguide design \cite{onural2020ultra} and/or utilizing the upcoming ultra low-loss PDK from AIM Photonics \cite{aimphot}.

-In \textbf{Table \ref{tab:performance_comparison}}, a comparison of this work with other related work such as $2^{nd}$-order APD filter \cite{choo2018automatic}, $4^{th}$-order APD filter \cite{choo2018automatic}, $5^{th}$-order CROW filter \cite{mak2015automatic}, $2^{nd}$-order CROW filter \cite{mak2016programmable}, $4^{th}$-order APD filter \cite{rasras2007demonstration} has been presented.
-As evident from the comparison, this work presents a first fully-automatic filter tuning scheme with in-situ reconfiguration capability.
+In \textbf{Table \ref{tab:performance_comparison}}, a comprehensive comparison of this work with other related work such as $2^{nd}$-order APD filter \cite{choo2018automatic}, $4^{th}$-order APD filter \cite{choo2018automatic}, $5^{th}$-order CROW filter \cite{mak2015automatic}, $2^{nd}$-order CROW filter \cite{mak2016programmable}, $4^{th}$-order APD filter \cite{rasras2007demonstration}, Benes switch matrix based filter \cite{shen2019silicon}, filter based on phase-to-intensity modulation conversion \cite{zhang2018chip} and higher order vernier filter \cite{jayatilleka2017automatic} is provided.
+As evident from the comparison, this work presents a first fully-automatic filter tuning scheme with in-situ reconfiguration capability and a significant step towards a portable solution.